IgniteUI/igniteui-docfx/en/components/input_group_reactive_forms.md

 export class AppModule {}
 ```

-For a complete introduction to the Reactive Forms, follow the [Angular tutorial](https://angular.io/guide/reactive-forms).
+For a complete introduction to Reactive Forms, follow the [Angular tutorial](https://angular.io/guide/reactive-forms).

 #### Create Form

-Use the `formGroup` property of the HTML `form` to set a model of the form, and then apply a `formControlName` to each of the input fields, which will correspond to individual model's properties.
+Use the `formGroup` property of the `form` element to set the model for the form.
+Next, add `formControlName` to each of the input fields, which will correspond to each individual model property.

 ```html
 <form class="input-group-form" [formGroup]="user" (ngSubmit)="onSubmit()">